I get it, you see no other way to save money and feel trapped.

 Often times we treat our friends better than we treat ourselves.
 We have a misbelief that having strict standards is necessary to reach our goals.
 But, being harsh with ourselves is only holding us back from achieving better results.

-Start changing the source from where your self-judgment come from.
+Start changing the source from where your self-judgment comes from.
 Don’t depend on external factors that influence your judgments.
 Instead, allow your judgments to come from your heart.

 That’s because your heart accepts your flaws, understanding humans fail at some point.